PFF League

-Each season, the two top-finishing teams from the PFFL's club phase and the departmental phase are automatically promoted to the Pakistan Premier League, and the winner of the final between club phase and departmental phase is crowned as the PFF League champion.
+Each season, the two top-finishing teams from the PFFL's club phase and the departmental phase are automatically promoted to the Pakistan Premier League, and the winner of the final between club phase and departmental phase is crowned the PFF League champion.

-Pakistan Railways is the only club to have won the PFF League two times - their first in 2005–06 and the second in 2013–14.
-Current champions, Pakistan Navy are the only club to gain promotion to Pakistan Premier League after just one season in the PFF League, as they were relegated at the end of 2013–14 and won the PFF League in 2014–15.
-Baloch Quetta F.C. (club phase) and Masha United (departmental phase) are the current champions.

 History

-PFF League was founded in the 2004 to serve as the second division for the newly re-branded Pakistan Premier League.
-The league's name was originally planned as 'National League Division B'.
+The PFF League was founded in 2004 to serve as the second division for the newly re-branded Pakistan Premier League.
+The league's name was originally planned as 'National League Division B', however it was ultimately branded as PFF League since its formation.

 Its inaugural season was won by National Bank and Pakistan Public Works Department were the runners-up.
-Baloch Quetta is the team that has spent the most time in the PFF League, a total of 9 nine seasons.
+Baloch Quetta is the team that has spent the most time in the PFF League, a total of nine seasons.

+In 2006, the Pakistan Football Federation introduced the National Club Championship as a third tier beneath the PFF League.

 In February 2020, after six years, Pakistan Football Federation announced the 2020 edition of the PFF League to be held across 4 cities (Quetta, Faisalabad, Karachi, and Lahore).

-In 2021, the Pakistan Football Federation signed a partnership with Global Soccer Ventures to launch the Pakistan Football League (PFL), a franchised based football league which will be the main and sole professional football league of Pakistan and will be the country's first tier professional football league within the Pakistan football league system - the PFL will be independent of the semi-professional PPL (current Tier 1) and PFFL (current Tier 2).